Processing in-Canada claims for refugee protection: Post-interview processing and final decision

 Due in part to recent changes in Immigration Refugee Board (IRB) Refugee Protection Division (RPD) scheduling practices, interim measures have been put in place.
 Immigration, Refugees and Citizenship Canada and Canada Border Services Agency staff who process refugee claims are required to issue a new Confirmation of Referral document, which does not contain a hearing date, upon referral to the RPD, and to cease issuing a Notice to Appear for a Hearing (NTA), effective August 29, 2018.
 In these cases, the claimant will receive the NTA directly from the IRB.

-Like the NTA, the Confirmation of Referral contains important information for claimants, including the deadline for submission of the Basis of Claim form and the Basis of Claim abandonment special hearing date (for port of entry claimants), and other important information regarding IRB processing of refugee claims.
+Like the NTA, the Confirmation of Referral contains important information for claimants, including the deadline for submission of the Basis of Claim form and the basis of claim abandonment special hearing date (for port of entry claimants), and other important information regarding IRB processing of refugee claims.

 Update systems

-Enter the following into GCMS screens:
+Enter the following into the Global Case Management System (GCMS) screens:

 Once all of the required information has been entered into the system, the Confirmation of Referral will contain the hearing location.
 In port of entry cases, the Confirmation of Referral will also contain the following: